frdteknikelektro/noteworthy-electron/README.md

 - **One-click exports** – generate Markdown summaries or print-ready PDFs directly from the desktop app.
 - **Backup recording** – optional combined WAV recorder for redundancy.
 - **Upcoming** – Offline capture via `whisper.cpp` so you can transcribe without an internet connection.
-- **Localized controls** – set a default transcription language (ships with Bahasa Indonesia), add an optional context prompt, and tune idle detection before audio is uploaded.
+- **Localized controls** – set a default transcription language (ships with Bahasa Indonesia) and add an optional context prompt before audio is uploaded.

 ## Prerequisites